vikejs/vike-react/packages/vike-react-antd/README.md

      extends: [vikeReact, vikeReactAntd]
    }
    ```
-3. You can now use Ant Design at any of your components.
+3. You can now use Ant Design in any of your components.
    ```jsx
    import { Button, Flex } from "antd";